PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 | Chapter 5 | Orc Assault          | Orksturm            |
 | Chapter 6 | Nemesis              | Nemesis             |

-The different chapter names compared to the release version of the story are not a mere stylistic difference, but a reflection of the different story with that was developed at the time.
+The different chapter names compared to the release version of the story are not a mere stylistic difference, but a reflection of the different story that was developed at the time.
 It may seem like a more elaborated version of the same story, but there are major differences in *focus* and themes.

-Alongside the chapters and the story progression, the player character progresses through six corresponding levels of his character automatically, which we may summarise as the "(character) level progression".
+Alongside the chapters and the story progression the player character progresses through six corresponding levels of his character automatically, which we may summarise as the "(character) level progression".
 That means the player is always on level 2 in chapter 2, on level 4 in chapter 4 and so on, with a maximum level of either 6 or 7, based on the earliest documents.
-This sort of character progression was not linked to the experience he gains, but simply to the story progress, due to the story-driven approach.
+This sort of character progression was *not* linked to EXPs, but simply to the story progress, due to the story-driven approach.

 ---

-Another crucial aspects of the story, by which we can roughly structure it, is by which parts of the world are going to be explored in which chapter, which we may summarise as the "(world) exploration progression".
-The progression through the game world goes along the progression through the story.
+Another crucial aspect, by which the story is roughly structured, is by which parts of the world are going to be explored (become accessible) in which chapter, which we may summarise as the "(world) exploration progression".
+The progression through the game world goes alongside the progression through the story.
 The player has to access specific levels (world parts) in order to progress in the story and has to progress in the story in order to access specific levels, as we have described them in [/world/levelstructure](/world/level-structure).
 This version of the story corresponds exactly to the early Phoenix levelstructure with the four temple levels, as described in said document.

 In v3.3 of the story, the exploration progression correlates with the chapters in the following way: